hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

 .. _editors-graph-fcurves-settings-interpolation:

 Interpolation
-   Mode for the :term:`Interpolation` between the current and next keyframe.
+   The :term:`interpolation` to use between the active keyframe and the next.

    .. rubric:: Interpolation